Famous Movie Scenes Without the Green Screen Magic main image

 Life of Pi - Before

-Obviously, they’re not going to corner poor Suraj Sharma in a small space with a real life tiger.
+Obviously, they’re not going to corner poor Suraj Sharma in a small space with a real-life tiger.
 So instead, they threw in a stuffed one as his sole costar.
 It makes you wonder how a movie like this in the past would have been shot in a believable way.
 Imagine acting with nothing but a boat in a sea of green.

 It would be difficult to emote the true meaning of a script without having anything or anyone to connect with.
-However, maybe that played to his advantage?
+However, maybe that played to his advantage.
 The whole point of the movie was the journey of being alone.
 But it would require a lot of imagination to conjure the fear and anxiety of being cornered on a boat with a giant tiger.

-Image via IMDB
+Image via Fox 2000 Pictures

 “Life of Pi” - After